 The 2nd quarter numbers are just weeks away and as analysts begin making predictions, Barron’s has come out with a bold statement that median home prices in New York City will grow by an even greater amount than in the first quarter.

-Still, inventory was up in the previous quarter, and a number of sections of the market did not fair as well as the market over all.
+Still, inventory was up in the previous quarter, and a number of sections of the market did not fare as well as the market overall.
 Nonetheless, it appears that the luxury market is, at least for the immediate future, close to unstoppable.
 Indeed, the median value of a New York apartment has risen 136% since the recession in 2001, and the luxury market has faired even better.

-With the low dollar continuing to fuel a considerable level of foreign demand, and the luxury market having weathered the bulk of the financial industry’s storm, it seems that 2008 will be a strong year for luxury market.
+With the low dollar continuing to fuel a considerable level of foreign demand, and the luxury market has weathered the bulk of the financial industry’s storm, it seems that 2008 will be a strong year for the luxury market.
 It will be very interesting to see what the actual numbers are in several weeks.
-Another round of double digit growth will surely boost buying activity.
+Another round of double-digit growth will surely boost buying activity.